-It’s hard to believe that we are in the last quarter of the year!
-With 2019 coming to an end, now is a great time to make some easy and smart tax moves to help lower your tax bill and increase your tax refund when you file.
+It’s hard to believe that we’re in the last quarter of the year!
+With 2020 coming to an end, now is a great time to make some easy and smart tax moves to help lower your tax bill and increase your tax refund when you file.

-So, start compiling all of your receipts for any tax-deductible expenses and sources of income because these 10 quick and easy tax tips will help you get your finances organized before the year ends!
+Start compiling all of your receipts for any tax-deductible expenses and sources of income because these 10 quick and easy tax tips will help you get your finances organized and save money at tax-time before the year ends!

 This lets you take the tax deduction immediately rather than wait an additional 12 months when you do your taxes for next year.
 Before using this strategy, be aware that under tax reform, if you purchased a new home after December 15, 2017, you can deduct the mortgage interest you paid based on a home loan up to $750,000 instead of $1,000,000 for homeowners who purchased before that date.

-3. Donate to charity: The holiday season is coming, which is a great time to clean out your closet and household goods to give to those in need.
-You can help someone in need and reap the benefits of a tax deduction for non-cash and monetary donations donated to a qualified charitable organization if you can itemize your tax deductions.
+3. Donate to charity: The holiday season is coming, which is a great time to clean out your closet and household goods for those in need.
+You can help someone in need and reap the benefits of a tax deduction for non-cash and monetary donations given to a qualified charitable organization if you can itemize your tax deductions.

 5. Maximize your retirement: Another great way to reduce your taxable income while building your nest egg is to make a contribution to your retirement savings account.
 Whether you contribute to a 401(k) or a Traditional IRA, you can reduce your taxable income and also save for the future.
-If you are self-employed and contribute to a SEP IRA, you can contribute up to 25% of your net self-employment income up to $56,000 for 2019.
+If you are self-employed and contribute to a SEP IRA, you can contribute up to the lesser of 25% of your net self-employment income or $57,000 for 2020.

-6. Spend your FSA: If you have a Flexible Spending Account and have money left, get caught up on your doctor’s visits!
-While the old “use it or lose it” rule may not still apply, you may only be able to carry over $500 worth of unused money left in your 2019 FSA account at the end of the year.
+6. Spend your FSA: If you have a Flexible Spending Account and have money left, get caught up on your doctor visits.
+While the old “use it or lose it” rule may not still apply, you may only be able to carry over $500 worth of unused money left in your 2020 FSA account at the end of the year.
 Your plan may also limit the amount of time you’re able to use your funds to 2 1/2 months after the end of the plan year.

-8. Make W-4 Withholding Allowance Adjustments : If you did not have the tax outcome you were expecting in 2018 due to tax law changes or experienced life changes like having a baby, getting a pay increase, or a new job, now is a good time to adjust the amount of taxes withheld from your paycheck by adjusting your withholding on your W-4 and refiling the form with your employer.
-TurboTax W-4 withholding calculator can help you easily adjust your W-4 withholding allowances, so there are no surprises at tax time.
+8. Make W-4 Withholding Allowance Adjustments: If you did not have the tax outcome you were expecting in 2019 due to tax law changes or experienced life changes like having a baby, getting a pay increase or decrease, unemployment, or a new job, now is a good time to adjust the amount of taxes withheld from your paycheck by adjusting your withholding on your W-4 and refiling the form with your employer.
+TurboTax W-4 withholding calculator can help you easily adjust your withholding, so there are no surprises at tax time.

 10. Gather Receipts Related to Your Home Property Taxes or Large Purchases: Do you pay home property taxes, pay state taxes, or did you make a large purchase and pay a lot of sales tax?
 You can still deduct the amount of state and local property, income or sales taxes up to $10,000.
 In the past, these taxes have generally been fully tax-deductible.